Ottoman entry into World War I: Entry

 On 6 August 1914, at 1:00 am, Grand Vizier Said Halim Pasha summoned the German ambassador to his office to inform him that the Cabinet had decided unanimously to open the Straits to Goeben and Breslau and to any Austro-Hungarian vessels accompanying them.

-On 9 August, the Grand Vizier requested for the Goeben to be transferred to Ottoman control "by means of a fictitious sale", but the government in Berlin refused.
+On 9 August, the Grand Vizier requested for the Goeben to be transferred to Ottoman control "by means of a fictitious sale", but the German government in Berlin refused.
 On the afternoon of 10 August, before any agreement had been reached, the German ships reached the entry of the Dardanelles and Enver authorised their admittance into the Straits.
 The Vizier objected that the presence of the ships was premature and could trigger an Entente declaration of war before the necessary agreement with Bulgaria had been reached.
 He renewed his request for a fictitious sale.

-On 11 August 1914, Souchon's ships arrived at Constantinople and had escaped the British.
+On 11 August 1914, Souchon's ships arrived at Constantinople, having escaped the British pursuit.
 Winston Churchill stated about the escape of the ships:

 Admiral Souchon was cruising irresolutely about the Greek islands endeavoring to make sure that he would be admitted by the Turks to the Dardanelles.
 He dallied 36 hours at Denusa and was forced to use his telltale wireless on several occasions.
 It was not until the evening of the 10th that he entered the Dardanelles, and the Curse descended irrevocably upon Ottoman Empire and the East.